Sudharsanselvaraj/DhruvXPNT-Cognitive-Opportunistic-LEO-Based-Navigation-and-Timing-System/README.md

 ![Burst Capture on Raspberry Pi](Images/Burst%20capturing%20in%20pi.jpg)

-The platform performs real-time signal evaluation directly on embedded hardware.
+Live RF bursts are detected and monitored directly on embedded hardware.

 ---